reflectoring/reflectoring.github.io/_posts/2020-11-21-spring-boot-elastic-search.md

   @Field(type = FieldType.Date, format = DateFormat.basic_date_time)
   private Instant creationDate;
 ```
-The `SearchSuggest` POJO contains the field - `searchText` for storing the query used for search and creation datettime.
+The `SearchSuggest` POJO contains the field `searchText` for storing the query used for search and the field `creationDate`.
 We do not want to add duplicate search requests.
 So we will populate the `id` field with the search text as shown here:
 ```java
   public void updateSuggestionsIndex(String query) {
     if(query.getBytes().length < 512) {